pdwrc/rc-light-controller/USER-GUIDE.md

 ## Inputs

-The controller is controlled using the switch on an AUX channel if you have one, or Button 1 on the controller.
-These two controls are equivalent, and in the rest of this documentation will be referred to as the primary button.
+The controller is controlled using a switch on an AUX channel if you have one, or Button 1 on the controller.
+These two controls are equivalent, and in the rest of this documentation will be referred to as the _primary button_.

+Button 1 is the button closest to input and output connections.
+Button 2 is the button closest to the USB port, and is used only for firmware updates.

 If you are using an AUX channel, then a secondary button is available by clicking the button in the opposite direction (i.e. if your transmitter has a